Typed Policy Rails

 Later Rungs

 Risk-domain rails come after source, operation, and policy-vector behavior works.
-Risk domains are broader and more polysemantic than operation rails, so they should be attributes of content rather than replacements for provenance.
+PR10 shows a minimal synthetic risk rail can coexist with provenance, but real risk domains are broader and more polysemantic than operation rails, so they should remain attributes of content rather than replacements for provenance.

 Source Trace